mlan/docker-openldap/README.md

 docker exec auth ldapsearch "(&(objectClass=inetOrgPerson)(cn=demo))"
 ```

-### Directory network `ldap:///` scheme
+### Directory network `ldap://` scheme

 Other containers most often communicate with the directory service over the network.
 The standard LDAP port is 389.
-For secure LDAPS the 636 port is used.
+For secure LDAPS the 636 port is used, see [Secure LDAP, StartTLS and TLS/SSL `ldaps://`](#secure-ldap,-starttls-and-tls/ssl-ldaps://).

 Most directories are configured to allow anonymous queries.
 So remote queries can look like this.